-It is important that if children are allowed to enter premises licensed for bingo that they do not participate in gambling, other than on category D machines.
-Where category C or above machines are available in premises to which children are admitted licensing authorities should ensure that:
+It is important that if children are allowed into premises licensed for bingo they do not participate in gambling, other than on category D machines.
+Where category C or above machines are available on the premises to which children are admitted the licensing authority will ensure that:

-- All such machines are located in an area of the premises separate from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance; - Only adults are admitted to the area where the machines are located; - Access to the area where the machines are located is supervised; - The area where the machines are located is arranged so that it can be observed by staff of the operator or the licence holder; and - At the entrance to, and inside any such area there are prominently displayed notices indicating that access to the area is prohibited to persons under 18.
+All such machines are located in an area of the premises separate from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance;

+- Only adults are admitted to the area where the machines are located. - Access to the area where the machines are located is supervised - The area where the machines are located is arranged so that it can be observed by staff of the operator or the licence holder; and - At the entrance to, and inside any such are there are prominently displayed notices indicating that access to the area is prohibited to persons under 18.